Chouffe/hack-assembler/README.md

-# assembler
+# Hack Assembler

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to assemble code for the Hack Computer.
+From Nand2Tetris course on Coursera - http://www.nand2tetris.org

 ## Usage

-FIXME
+To assemble the program called "Program.asm", issue the following command
+> lein run "Program.asm"

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Arthur Caillau

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, the same as Clojure.